How sculptor Steve Lillegard casts a bronze sculpture is a fascinating process. He shares the lost wax casting process below with studio photos.

 He has since participated in numerous juried art shows throughout the West and has been asked to do commission work for many individuals and corporations.
 As a sculptor, he strives to create a mood or tell a story in an interesting way.
 Bronze allows him to do things that cannot be done in other mediums.

-View Steve Lillegard’s bronze sculptures on our eBay store.
+View Steve Lillegard’s bronze sculptures in our Gallery.

 How Steve Lillegard Casts a Bronze Sculpture